DolphDev/pynationstates/readme.md

     nationstates.Shard("numnations")

-To see more advanced usage go [here](https://github.com/Dolphman/pynationstates/blob/master/Documentation/shards.md)
+To see more advanced usage go [here](https://github.com/Dolphman/pynationstates/blob/master/Documentation/shards.md)<br>
+To see the complete list of shards from the official nationstates api go [here](https://www.nationstates.net/pages/api.html)

 ###### These are the supported Shards *as of version 0.01.

 Nations
 ---